misterfifths/sounds-of-mcguinness/README.md

 #### Processing

 Once I had my audio files, I wrote [a bunch of Python scripts](analyze) to analyze them.
-I used a few great libraries for processing audio, [aubio](https://aubio.org) and [Pydub](http://pydub.com/).
+I used a few great libraries for processing audio, namely [aubio](https://aubio.org) and [Pydub](http://pydub.com/).
 I also learned a lot from fiddling with [Librosa](http://librosa.github.io/), and [NumPy](https://docs.scipy.org/doc/numpy/reference/index.html) was super handy.

 The general flow for processing data is this:

-1. Apply A-weighting using aubio
+1. Apply A-weighting using aubio.
-2. Using Pydub, find patches of loud audio and collect statistics (mean and peak volume over short intervals)
+2. Using Pydub, find patches of loud audio and collect statistics (mean and peak volume over short intervals).
 3. Manually tag loud patches.
 I did this to clean up the output, which frequently contained wind blowing into the microphone (see [Caveats](#caveats)).
+I was also interested in counting ["jake brakes"](#nyc) and emergency vehicles.
-4. Graph the statistics using [Matplotlib](http://matplotlib.org/)
+4. Graph the statistics using [Matplotlib](http://matplotlib.org/).
 5. Make a horrendous supercut of the loud audio segments using Pydub.

 You can see more details and read the scripts [here](analyze).